 - Heavy whipping cream

 - Begin by measuring your ingredients and putting them into the cream whipper.
 A basic whipped cream frosting contains 1 cup of heavy whipping cream and 1/4 cup powdered sugar.
 Add to that whatever flavors you like.
 For example, I made a lemon ginger whipped cream by adding 1/2 t lemon extract and 1/2 t ground ginger to the cream and sugar.
 You can also use all of the ingredients in my chocolate whipped cream recipe, scaled appropriately.

-- Put the rubber ring seals on top of the canister.
+- Put rubber ring seals on top of the whipped cream canister.

 - Screw on the top of the cream whipper.

 - Place a charger in the charger holder and screw it on to the lid.
 It may make a hissing sound.
 Do not fear.
 Note that you can only use a charger one time.
 (Note that nitrous oxide chargers are generally not included with a cream whipper and will have to be purchased separately.)